List of ambassadors of the United States to Somalia: Overview

 Diplomatic relations between the United States and Somalia started in 1960, when the Somali Republic gained independence.
 The U.S. immediately recognized the Somali government and moved to establish diplomatic relations.
 The American embassy in Somalia's capital Mogadishu was established on July 1, 1960, with Andrew G. Lynch as Chargé d'Affaires ad interim.
 He was promoted to Ambassador Extraordinary and Plenipotentiary four days later on July 5, 1960.

 After the collapse of the Siad Barre regime and the start of the civil war in the early 1990s, the U.S. embassy closed down.
 However, the American government never formally severed diplomatic ties with Somalia.
 The United States maintained a regular dialogue with the reconstituted Somali central government through a special envoy based in the Kenyan capital, Nairobi, before reopening its Mission to Somalia in 2013.

 In January 2013, the U.S. announced that it was set to exchange diplomatic notes with the new Federal Government of Somalia, re-establishing official ties with the country for the first time in 20 years.
 According to the Department of State, the decision was made in recognition of the significant progress that the Somali authorities had achieved on both the political and war fronts.
 A senior American government official also indicated after the announcement that the United States could eventually reopen its embassy in Mogadishu.

 Since the reopening of the U.S. Mission to Somalia in fall of 2013, the United States has continued to be represented in Somalia by a special envoy based in Nairobi and titled a Special Representative.
 On August 26, 2013, the US appointed James P. McAnulty as its Special Representative to Somalia.

 In 2014, U.S. President Barack Obama nominated Katherine Dhanani to become the first U.S. Ambassador to Somalia since the U.S. closed its embassy there in 1991, but she later withdrew from the nomination process for personal reasons.

 In June 2016, Stephen Schwartz was sworn in as the first U.S. ambassador to Somalia in a quarter century.
 Schwartz's appointment came a year after U.S. Secretary of State John Kerry made an unannounced visit to Mogadishu.
 Schwartz resigned on September 29, 2017.

-President Donald J. Trump nominated Donald Yamamoto as the United States Ambassador to Somalia.
+President Donald Trump nominated Donald Yamamoto as the United States Ambassador to Somalia.
 Mr. Yamamoto was appointed on October 19, 2018.

 On April 15, 2021, President Joe Biden nominated Larry André Jr. to be the next United States Ambassador to Somalia.
 On December 18, 2021, the United States Senate confirmed his nomination by voice vote and he presented his credentials on February 7, 2022.